 Energy firm Cuadrilla has drilled two wells at its site in the north-west of England and fracking is due to get under way on Monday 15 October .

-Hydraulic fracturing, or 'fracking', is a technique used to get a type of gas found deep underground in shale rock.
+Hydraulic fracturing - or 'fracking' - is a technique used to capture a type of gas found deep underground in shale rock.

 But recent developments in technology have now made it possible to capture shale gas.

 Fracking works by drilling straight down and turning the drill horizontally for miles underground.

 The aim is to reach the tiny pockets or cracks in the shale rock where gas molecules are locked away.

 Water is pumped down to widen these pockets, and the gas is then released and brought up to the surface.

 The way the UK currently generates energy can't carry on forever, so new methods are needed.